henrythedrip/mod-21-challenge/README.md

 Clone the repository.
 Install dependencies using npm install.
 Set up environment variables as per the provided example.
-Start the development server with npm start.
+Start the development server with `npm run start`
+I also recommend using `npm run develop` if you clone the repo

 ## Usage